sanukag/ai-maintenance-assistant/docs/conversation-history.md

 ## What is stored

-SQLite schema version 8 includes a conversation record, an ordered message ledger and response feedback.
+SQLite schema version 9 includes a conversation record, an ordered message ledger, response feedback and the metadata filters used for each exchange.
 Each successful answer request stores, in one transaction:

 - the worker's exact normalised question;
 - the assistant's validated response;
 - user or assistant role and stable sequence number;
 - creation and last-updated timestamps;
 - the optional manual scope used for that question;
+- the selected brand, machine, site/area and document-type scope;
 - answerability, provider model and input/output token counts; and
 - a snapshot of every validated citation, including the source document name, excerpt and page, heading or line location.